aferrandi/dbtarzan/docs/Table-tab.md

 - using the [where clause](Where-clause) on the top you can open a new tab containing a **subset** of the results.
 - using the [order by](Order-By) menu on the top right, you can open a new tab with the same result **ordered** in a different way.

-### Menu
+### Button panel

-The menu by on the left of the where clause gives the possibility to:
+The button by on the left of the where clause opens a button panel with buttons with the follwing functionalities:
  - **close** this or other tabs
  - **check** or uncheck all rows
  - open the [row details](Vertical-row-view) or vertical row, to have a better view of the **details** of a specific row.
+ - **refresh** this tab.
+Actually it closes the current tab and opens a new one with the same content updated.

 ![Accelerators](images/accelerators.png)

-All the menu items have a **key combination** associated.
+All the buttons a **key combination** associated that is displayed as a tooltip.
 For example to **close this table tab** you just have to click Ctrl-Delete.
+By the way it is possible to refresh the tab without closing the exising tab, by clicking Shift-Ctrl-R.

 ### Information